sympal/sympal-docs/reference/en/08-Content-Templates.markdown

 You can easily define slots in your content templates with the `get_sympal_content_slot()` helper function.
-Using this method to render properties and slots for your content record allow Sympal to integrate with the rendering of these values and implement such functionality as inline editing.
+Using this method to render properties and slots for your content record allow sympal to integrate with the rendering of these values and implement such functionality as inline editing.